Girls & Science Goes Virtual With Events Throughout The Month Of March

 This year, the Museum’s Clubhouse will feature Earth Sciences Collections Managers Kristen MacKenzie and Nicole Neu-Yagle illustrating how the Museum keeps records for collections management.
 Participants will learn how numbers are assigned to specimens, the information kept with specimens, and why that information is kept.

-Taliah Farnsworth, Denver Museum of Nature & Science programs specialist and Girls & Science host said, “I’m just excited to get to connect girls and anybody who is interested in celebrating women in STEM and STEAM careers with mentors who might be able to inspire them.”READ MORE: Foundation Still Helping East Troublesome Fire Victims Months Later
+Taliah Farnsworth, Denver Museum of Nature & Science programs specialist and Girls & Science host said, “I’m just excited to get to connect girls and anybody who is interested in celebrating women in STEM and STEAM careers with mentors who might be able to inspire them.”READ MORE: Colorado Weather: Cooler, Windy At Times Saturday With Light Mountain Snow

 Farnsworth says she sees first hand how virtual and digital events have the power to help people engage not just with scientists but with science and unique places and careers they might not have ever thought about.